 With colour at his disposal, Mehboob follows a sweeping narrative style for this retelling of the otherwise standard The Taming of the Shrew story, be it the stylized acting or the vast countryside with swashbuckling horsemen thundering under fiery golden skies, peasant folk in their bullock carts and the like, thereby announcing his Mother India (1957) style of socialist realism.
 The film is shot handsomely by Faredoon A Irani and is one of India’s first successful experiments with colour cinematography as the film was shot in 16mm Gevacolour and was blown up in Technicolor.
 Highlights include the lavish sets, the horse chases, breathtaking battle scenes and the spectacular finale with the sword fight between Dilip Kumar and Premnath in front of a pyre with Nadira bound to the stake.
 It is said that during the shooting of this sequence, Nadira actually was singed by the flames but carried on with the scene gamely.

 The film is also aided greatly by Dilip Kumar’s swashbuckling and greatly entertaining performance as Jai.
 Regarded as perhaps India’s greatest actor ever and though known more for his intense, tragic roles, he proves here that he could be equally adept while hanging on chandeliers or taming the haughty heroine or indulging in flashy swordplay.
 It is clear he is enjoying himself immensely.
-With original choice Nargis backing out, Mehboob introduced Nadira to Indian audiences and and while her perennially arched eyebrow helped in bringing out her haughtiness all the better, her performance is eye-popping to say the least.
+In Aan, Mehboob introduces Jewish-born Nadira to Indian audiences and and while her perennially arched eyebrow helped in bringing out her haughtiness all the better, her performance is eye-popping to say the least.
 Still, Aan made Nadira into a star and along with her vampish turn as Maya in Shree 420 (1955), the role of the arrogant princess, Rajshree, remains her most famous role.
 Premnath shines as the rogue prince but unfortunately Nimmi’s eyeballing antics and exaggerated pout have not aged well at all with time.
+Incidentally, Aan was initially announced with Dilip Kumar and three heroines – Nargis, Nadira and Nimmi.
+But Nargis backed out of the film.
+It is not clear what role she was to play as the way the film plays out in its current avatar, there is no role for a third leading last.

 A major highlight of the film is Naushad’s music.
 In keeping with the extravagant nature of the film, Naushad used a 100-piece orchestra while recording the music of the film, something unheard of in those days.
 He also had special rugs put on the walls of the sound studio so that the sound had better bass.
 The songs were finally mixed in London.
 The chart busters composed for the film and rendered perfectly by Mohammed Rafi, Lata Mangeshkar and Shamshad Begum include Maan Mera Ehsan, Aag Lagi Tanman Mein, Tujhe Kho Diya Humne Pa Leneke Baad, Mohabbat Choome Jinke Haath, Dil Mein Chhupake, Aaj Mere Man Mein Sakhi and Main Rani Hoon Raja ki among others.
 Naushad was also among those Music Directors who took equal care for the background score of the film as he did for its songs.
 The Background score enhances in creating the sweeping, grandeur feel of the story.
 Overall, Naushad worked day in and day out for three whole months for the film’s music.
 The symphony with the 100 musicians was much appreciated and even played on the BBC!